olankens/gamhogen/README.md

 # <samp>FEATURES</samp>

 - Setup and tweak Windows
-- Setup and tweak Amd
-- Setup and tweak Nvidia
+- Setup and tweak GPU Drivers
 - Setup and tweak Firefox
+- Setup and tweak Qbittorrent
-- Setup and tweak Heroic
+- Setup and tweak Epic Games Launcher
-- Setup and tweak Hydra
+- Setup and tweak Playnite
 - Setup and tweak Steam
 - Setup and tweak Appearance